lpfb/examples/linux_interesting_comands/linux_commands.md

 1. Coping file 7z.sfx or 7zCon.sfx from a windows machine with the desired architecture (32 or 64 bits) to your linux machine
     - Usually this files are at *C:\Program Files\7-Zip* folder
     - 7z.sfx: GUI version.
 When any action from user is necessary, a GUI will open.
     - 7zCon.sfx: command line version.
-When any action from user is necessary, a dos will open.
+When any action from user is necessary, a dos prompt will open.
 1. Rename file and move to /usr/lib/p7zip/
     - Renaming suggestions 7z.sfx to 7zWin<32 or 64>.sfx
     - Renaming suggestions 7zCon.sfx to 7zConWin<32 or 64>.sfx